BrentGrammer/Pic_Searcher_App/README.md

 - Refactoring and putting PHP/MySQL functions into a separate file

 Completed Tasks:
+- User description successfully inserted into alt attribute of image in the anchor column of 'pics' table on the database
+- Added Gallery: Images uploaded to the database now are echoed onto gallery.php
 - Anchor column created in the database to store the anchor text to be echoed into the gallery page with each submission.
 - Database structure for storing image files, paths and descriptions is set up
 - Connection to the database is completed